blahosyl/enlightened-publishing/README.md

 At the start of the project in February 2024, the client had the following goals:

-- to create an online presence specifically for this workshop
+- create an online presence specifically for this workshop
 - add subscribers to his email list
 - have universities commission him for the workshop
 - direct users to Substack